WGLab/doc-ANNOVAR/docs/user-guide/filter.md

 **For functional prediction of variants in whole-exome data**:

-* dbnsfp30a: this dataset already includes SIFT, PolyPhen2 HDIV, PolyPhen2 HVAR, LRT, MutationTaster, MutationAssessor, FATHMM, MetaSVM, MetaLR, VEST, CADD, GERP++, DANN, fitCons, PhyloP and SiPhy scores, but ONLY on coding variants
+* dbnsfp47a: this dataset already includes SIFT, PolyPhen2 HDIV, PolyPhen2 HVAR, LRT, MutationTaster, MutationAssessor, FATHMM, MetaSVM, MetaLR, VEST, CADD, GERP++, DANN, AlphaMissense, fitCons, PhyloP and SiPhy scores, but ONLY on coding variants.

 **For functional prediction of splice variants**: